FriendsOfTYPO3/extension_builder/Documentation/GeneratedExtension/Index.rst

 =============

-The Extension Builder has already created sample documentation for your extension if you have :guilabel:`Generate documentation template` enabled in the properties form.
+The Extension Builder has already created sample documentation for your extension if you have :guilabel:`Generate documentation` enabled in the properties form.

 .. _writing-documentation: